Webull is a low-fee trading platform that allows users to trade stocks and ETFs from Australia, the US and Hong Kong, as well as US options.

 Open an IG share trading account and you can take advantage of zero trading fees on US and global stocks.

-IG doesn’t just offer commission-free trading on US stocks and ETFs, it also offers zero-fee trades on global markets including the UK, Germany and Ireland.
-You can also trade shares on the ASX, though brokerage fees apply, and use your IG account to trade forex and commodities.
+IG doesn’t just offer commission-free trading on US stocks and ETFs, it also offers zero-fee trades on ASX and other global markets including the UK, Germany and Ireland.
+You can also use your IG account to trade forex and commodities.

-- Brokerage fee: From $5 for ASX shares, $0 for global shares
+- Brokerage fee: $0 ASX and global shares

 - Products: Australian and international shares, forex, commodities